Program Manager Lead, Apple

 Formerly Founder and President of Henter-Joyce (developers of Jaws), retired

-Ted was Born and raised in the Panama Canal Zone, graduated from University of Florida with a BSME, pursued a career in motorcycle racing scoring as high as 8th place in the 1978 World Championship.
+Ted was born and raised in the Panama Canal Zone, graduated from the University of Florida with a BSME, pursued a career in motorcycle racing scoring as high as 8th place in the 1978 World Championship.
 He was blinded in a car accident in England later that same year, 1978.
 He went back to college to learn programming, got a guide dog, and went to work at a hotel with a talking “terminal” that would only spell, not talk with whole words.

 Along the way Ted met Deane Blazie and went to work for him developing talking software for MS-DOS, Deane’s company had problems, Ted was laid-off, then met Bill Joyce and they started Henter-Joyce, the developers of Jaws.

 Ted loved to compete, he won 4 gold medals in the 1991 International Championship for disabled water skiers, raced through the Panama Canal 13 times in a dug-out canoe, and learned to snow ski.
 He has a brown belt in Kung Fu martial arts.
 Before being blinded Ted married his high school girlfriend Mel, they now had 3 adult daughters and live in St. Petersburg, FL.

 Kisiah Timmons, MBA, CPACC

-President and Founder, Prime Access Consulting, Inc.
+President, Prime Access Consulting, Inc.

 Assistive Technology Coordinator, New York Public Library